 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute lists one or more Neighbor Report elements described in 8.4.2.39 (Neighbor Report element).
+This attribute lists one or more Neighbor Report elements described in 8.4.2.39 (Neighbor Report element).
 If the STA has no Transition Candidate information in response to the BSS Transition Management Query frame, the candidate list is null. "

 ::= { dot11WNMRequestEntry 51 }